SparkPost/support-docs/articles/reporting/spam-trap-monitoring.md

 ### Monitored traps

 SparkPost has visibility into multiple commercial and non-commercial spam trap networks for the broadest coverage in the industry.
-Every day we analyze all the emails that were sent to to find and monitor new spam traps to provide the most accurate report of your sending possible.
+Every day we analyze all the emails that were sent to find and monitor new spam traps to provide the most accurate report of your sending possible.

 ### Trap types